elblanco2/spring-2025-art-courses/src/modules/ART1300/assignments/rubrics.md

 - Presentation Quality (20%)

 ## Assignment-Specific Rubrics
-[Detailed rubrics for each assignment...]
+[Detailed rubrics for each assignment will be added here]